monzee/shiv/README.md

 Note that `SomeViewModel` above must be reachable by Dagger, so an `@Inject`ed constructor is required even if it's empty.

+Using `shiv.ViewModelBindings` with `SavedStateHandle` has undefined behavior at the moment.
+First, if you've not added the `shiv.SharedViewModelProviders` module as well, there would be no binding to `SavedStateHandle`.
+More than that, the holder view model would reuse the previously assigned key, so some existing `SavedStateHandle` would be overwritten.
+This may or may not be an issue for you, but I'm planning to fix this by also setting the key inside `InjectingViewModelFactory`.

 ### ...if I already have a binding to `FragmentFactory` or `ViewModelProvider.Factory`?

 Don't install the `Shiv` module.
 Instead, use the concrete types `InjectingFragmentFactory`